 This link from Policeone regards Use of Force case law that police officers should know…

-Probably good for anyone who carries a gun, or teaches self protection to be aware of even if not representing the government; much of this impacts the way use of force in self defense will be viewed by the legal mind, and how that legal mind thinks related to UoF.
+Probably good for anyone who carries a gun, or teaches self protection to be aware of; much of this impacts the way use of force in self defense will be viewed by the legal mind, and how that legal mind thinks related to UoF.

 1. Graham v.
 Connor — This is the essential use of force rubric in the country.